imhotep/hass-unifi-access/README.md

-# Unifi Access Custom Integration for Home Assistant (ALPHA)
+# Unifi Access Custom Integration for Home Assistant

 This is a basic integration of Unifi Access in [Home Assistant](https://homeassistant.io).
 If you have Unifi Access set up with UID this will *NOT* work